 Note: for Pizza ovens and around fireplace chimney's we have a supply of very cost-effective lower temperature rated 1900°F - 2200°F wool.

 #1 Tip: Apply our Ceramic Refractory Paint (ITC -100) to your wool or brick.

-Our ITC-100 greatly increases heat reflection, liner durability, flux resistance, forge efficiency (by up to 40%), it prevents wool fiber from becoming aerosolized, and it is stable to 5000 degrees.
+Our ITC-100 greatly increases heat reflection, liner durability, flux resistance, and forge efficiency (by up to 40%).
+Stable up to 5000°F, it also has a health benefit by preventing wool fiber from becoming aerosolized.
 A little goes a long way, and our pricing is remarkable.
-(Metaphorically: ITC 100 does to a propane forge what a turbocharger does to a diesel motor - it's like free power and efficiency.)

-While most forges use a total thickness of 2" of wool, most people double up with TWO layers of the 1" blanket in order to make fitting within tight spaces and around curves easier, and it allows you the option of replacing only the exposed 1" (half thickness) of the blanket.
-You can apply our inexpensive spray-on Rigidizer to stiffen up the wool blanket.
-(Also - it is easier to apply ITC-100 Ceramic Refractory Paint onto rigidized wool).
+While most forges use a total thickness of 2" of wool, the majority of people double up with TWO layers of the 1" blanket in order to make fitting within tight spaces and around curves easier.
+It also allows you the option of replacing only the exposed 1" (half thickness) of the blanket.